ethereum/eth2.0-onboarding/docs/phase_0.md

     target: Checkpoint
 ```

 `AttestationData` is the primary component committed to by each validator.
 It contains signalling support for the head of the chain and the FFG vote.

-And has five fields:
+`AttestationData` has five fields:

    * `slot` - the slot that the validator/committee is assigned to attest to
    * `index` - the index of the committee making the attestation (committee indices are mapped to shards in Phase 1)